MicrosoftDocs/azure-devops-docs/docs/pipelines/process/approvals.md

     :::image type="content" source="media/defer-approval-set-time.png" alt-text="Screenshot of setting the time for an approval. ":::

 You'll see the approval in the **Checks** panel as a pre-approval.
-The approval will be effective at the set time.
+The approval is effective at the set time.

 ::: moniker-end